 Chamberlin, Powell & Bon, Architects “Barbican Redevelopment” April 1959

-In the tower blocks, there is a full time porter at a reception desk.
+In the tower blocks, there is a full-time porter at a reception desk.
 He has an entryphone console on the reception desk which he can use to speak to residents in their flats.

 In the terrace blocks, the main entrance doors at podium level stay locked for security reasons.
 When a caller presses the appropriate button, a buzzer sounds in your flat.
-You can talk to the caller by lifting the entry phone, which is usually fixed to the wall near the door.
+You can talk to the caller by lifting your entry phone, which is usually fixed to the wall near the door.
 A button on the phone base unlocks the main door as long as the buzzer buzzes.
 The door automatically relocks as it closes.